"Life is really simple, but we insist on making it complicated."

 -Joseph Campbell

-True happiness and freedom are found within, not in the ever-changing world around us.
+True happiness and freedom are not found in the ever-changing world around us, but within.
 We often believe that happiness comes from obtaining what we desire or avoiding what we dislike.
-When we fulfill a desire, we feel a brief satisfaction; when we don’t, we feel incomplete.
+When a desire is fulfilled, we feel a momentary satisfaction; when it isn’t, we feel restless or incomplete.

 "You find peace not by rearranging the circumstances of your life, but by realizing who you are at the deepest level."